 It’s no surprise that the manual transmission is fading into the sunset.
 It was only a few years ago that we posted about ten vehicles that still contained a manual transmission, but they seem to be disappearing fast.
-But, don’t just take our word for it, a 2018 Car and Driver report showed that more electric vehicles were sold than those with a manual gearbox, even four years ago.
+But, don’t just take our word for it, a 2018 Car and Driver report showed that more electric vehicles were sold than those with a manual gearbox, even five years ago.

 Still, we love the manual – and here’s why.

 While there’s no substantial research that proves this fact, you can see the manual included in many vehicles appealing to the younger generation.
 Think to the car, such as the Hyundai Veloster Turbo, Honda Civic Si and the VW Golf GTI.
 What’s common with all of them?
 These automakers still offer a manual option.

 #2.
 Manual Transmissions Keep the Price Down